 This can be done through strip harvesting in which a section of the scalp is surgically extracted and each hair is separately deposited to the affected area.
 A downside to this procedure is that a scar is left from where the hairs are striped.
 Another method called follicular unit extraction entails the removal of individual follicles which are then transferred to the recipient area.

-These products are formulated with all-natural vegan ingredients which help to nourish the hair follicle cells and improve the natural balance of the scalp.
+These products are formulated with plant-powered vegan ingredients which help to nourish the hair follicle cells and improve the natural balance of the scalp.
 Various active components in this formula including amino acid complex, Curcuma longa, and caffeine have shown promising results in various studies.

 Other benefits of these products stem from the presence of various moisturizing and protecting ingredients such as niacinamide, sodium PCA, and zinc PCA that play a vital role in maintaining scalp health.

 A multipurpose approach involving a combination of various topical and oral medications is usually advised for a better response against alopecia.

 Minoxidil displays the ability to induce hair growth in the dormant follicles and has been extensively used as a primary remedy for hair loss.

 But it’s only effective in cases where the hair follicles have not sustained irreversible modification, which is a common instance in alopecia that is left untreated.
 That is why an early diagnosis and intervention are crucial to prevent baldness and decelerate the loss of hair.

 It is important to consult with a licensed dermatologist before starting any treatment plan for alopecia.